-This advice is for teachers and others who organise visits by children on the precautions necessary to reduce the risk of ill health arising from contact with animals.
+This advice is for teachers and others who organise visits for children.
+It explains actions that you can take to reduce the risk of ill health arising from contact with animals.

 All animals naturally carry a range of micro-organisms, some of which can be transmitted to humans, where they may cause ill health.
-Some of these, such as Escherichia coli O157 (E. coli O157) or Cryptosporidium parvum (a microscopic parasite), present a serious health hazard and have the potential to cause serious illness and health problems which may be particularly severe in young children.
+Some of these, such as Escherichia coli 0157 (E. coli 0157) or Cryptosporidium parvum (a microscopic parasite), present a serious health hazard and have the potential to cause serious illness and health problems which may be particularly severe in young children, the elderly, or those with reduced immune systems.